DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-### Story 3.2: Frontend UI for Checklist Item Template Creation and Listing
+### Story 3.2: Frontend UI for Checklist Item Template Creation and Listing  (✅ Story Completed)
 - **As a** user, **I want** to create new ChecklistItemTemplates and see a list of existing ones under a WorkflowTemplate, **so that** I can define and manage the tasks for that workflow.
 - **Design / UX Consideration:**
   Use GDS form inputs for fields such as name, type, and configuration.